 The Company considers actual theatre level cash flows, future years budgeted theatre level cash flows, theatre property and equipment carrying values, theatre goodwill carrying values, amortizing intangible assets carrying values, the age of a recently built theatre, competitive theatres in the marketplace, changes in foreign currency exchange rates, the impact of recent ticket price changes, available lease renewal options and other factors in its assessment of impairment of individual theatre assets.
 Long-lived assets are evaluated for impairment on an individual theatre basis, which the Company believes is the lowest applicable level for which there are identifiable cash flows.
-The impairment evaluation is based on the estimated undiscounted cash flows from continuing use through the remaining root for fee owned properties.
-If the estimated cash flows are not sufficient to recover a long-lived asset's carrying value, fore company the carrying value is determined based on a multiple of undiscounted cash flows, which was seven times as of December 31, 2005 and eight times as of December 31, 2006.
-When estimated tair value is determined to be lower than the carrying value of the long-lived asset, the asset is written down to its estimated fair value.
+The impairment evaluation is based on the estimated undiscounted cash flows from continuing use through the remainder of the theatre's useful life.
+The remainder of the useful life correlates with the available remaining lease period, which includes the probability of renewal periods for leased properties and a period of twenty years for fee owned properties.
+If the estimated undiscounted cash flows are not sufficient to recover a long-lived asset's carrying value, the Company then compares the carrying value of the asset with its estimated fair value.
+Fair value is determined based on a multiple of undiscounted cash flows, which was seven times as of December 31, 2005 and eight times as of December 31, 2006.
+When estimated fair value is determined to be lower than the carrying value of the long-lived asset, the asset is written down to its estimated fair value.
 Significant judgment is involved in estimating cash flows and fair value.
 Management's estimates are based on historical and projected operating performance as well as recent market transactions.